-Why Does a House Need Gutters?
+Why Does a House Need Clean Gutters?

 Keeping your gutters clean is more important than you think.
 Gutters are designed to prevent rain from flowing off and pooling around the foundation of your home, which can cause expensive damage.
 Over time, leaves build up and clog the downspouts, meaning the water can’t properly flow away from your home’s foundation.

-Control the flow.
-Clear gutters let you control where your roof water goes.
+Empty gutters let you control where your roof water goes.
 Whether it’s to a rain barrel or simply through a downspout and onto the lawn, you’re keeping the water away from your foundation, which prevents damage to your home.

-Prevent a flooded basement.
 The more water seeps into the soil, the more pressure that water puts on your foundation, which could cause your basement walls to crack or push inward.
 Saturated soils can also result in water flowing in and flooding your basement, as well as causing moisture problems, like mold growth.